tinyredinc/notes/real_estate/parcel_reg.md

 ## The Amount $2 Dollars

-The nominal amount of $2 is often used in legal documents not to signify a transaction amount but as a token consideration to satisfy legal requirements for a contract or agreement to be valid.
-Typical use cases can be:
+In English law, as well as in other jurisdictions with similar common law systems, a legal contract requires that each party provide consideration.
+The nominal amount of $2 is often used in legal documents, not to signify the value of a transaction, but as token consideration to satisfy the legal requirements for a contract or agreement to be valid.
+Common applications include:

-- transferring assets or shares within affiliated companies without actual payment
+- Granting easements, rights of way, or in specific licensing or service agreements.
-- granting easements, rights of way, or in certain licensing or servicing agreements.
+- Transferring assets or shares within affiliated companies without a real exchange of money.
--
+- Also seen in peppercorn leases, settlement agreements, and transfers among family members.